Direct Answers in Addition to 10 Blue Links

 - Determining for at least a subset of the possible answers a respective score

-- Identifying a first answer of the possible answers with a best score
+- Identifying a first answer of the possible answers with the best score

 The patent is: